-Washing turkey, not using thermometer can be recipe for food poisoningNovember 19th, 2012 in Health /
+Washing turkey, not using thermometer can be recipe for food poisoningNovember 19, 2012 in Medicine & Health / Health

 (Medical Xpress)—When it comes to your Thanksgiving turkey, a Kansas State University food safety expert has two tips that could help keep your holiday meal safer.